Lachee/unity-reference-navigator/README.md

   - It will likely be a sub module that you add on as I dont wish to create a dependency for the addressables.
 - Add support for ScriptableObjects
   - They work.
 However, they behave like MonoBehaviours at the moment.
 This causes their scripting reference to be searched rather than the asset itself.
 Should be a simple change "in theory".
+- Add a warning for non-monobehaviour scripts
+  - They should be searched using VS because they could contain multiple classes.